* AT&T, T-Mobile USA sign wireless roaming agreement

 * Sprint, AT&T say making progress in network improvements

-NEW YORK/WASHINGTON, Oct 31 (Reuters) - Telecommunications companies said they were working to restore services on Wednesday after floods and power outages from Hurricane Sandy affected mobile phones, internet, home phones and television in the U.S. Northeast.
+NEW YORK/WASHINGTON, Oct 31 Telecommunications companies said they were working to restore services on Wednesday after floods and power outages from Hurricane Sandy affected mobile phones, Internet, home phones and cable television in the U.S. Northeast.

 Rivals AT&T Inc and T-Mobile USA said they agreed to open their networks to each other's customers in New York and New Jersey to help their coverage as a result of the storm.

-Verizon Communications Inc said it was still focusing its efforts on restoring services for its landline services below 39th Street, where it said "conditions are bleak."
+Verizon Communications Inc said it was still focusing on restoring landline services below 39th Street in Manhattan, where it said "conditions are bleak."

-The New York-based company, which had flooding in three central offices that hold key telecom equipment, said it spent the last day pumping water out of its buildings and bringing in portable generators to power the building.
+The New York-based company, which suffered flooding in three central offices that hold key telecom equipment, said it spent the last day pumping water out of buildings and bringing in portable generators.

-It said that flooded basements had damaged some generators and fuel pumps but that its voice switches and data equipment located on higher floors were not damaged.
+Flooded basements had damaged some generators and fuel pumps, Verizon said, but voice switches and data equipment located on higher floors were not damaged.

 Sprint Nextel Inc, the No. 3 U.S. wireless provider, and AT&T, the No. 2 wireless service, said they were making progress in improving their wireless services.

-The number of wireless broadcast towers that are out of service in Sprint's network is declining, according to spokeswoman Crystal Davis.
+The number of wireless broadcast towers that are out of service in Sprint's network is declining, spokeswoman Crystal Davis said.

 "We are getting the sites back up and running.
-We are working aggressively," Davis said but noted that it was too soon to release numbers.
-However, the company said that workers are unable to access cell sites in some flooded areas.
+We are working aggressively," Davis said, adding that it was too soon to release numbers.
+The company said workers are unable to access cell sites in some flooded areas.

 FLOODING, POWER LOSS, DEBRIS

-AT&T said it could not say how much the pact with Deutsche Telekom's T-Mobile USA would improve its coverage.
+AT&T said it could not say to what extent the pact with Deutsche Telekom's T-Mobile USA would improve its coverage.

-"The vast majority of our cell sites in the Northeast are online and working," AT&T spokesman Mark Siegel said but he noted that the company is still having issues.
+"The vast majority of our cell sites in the Northeast are online and working," AT&T spokesman Mark Siegel said, but the company is still having issues.

-He said that "flooding, power loss, transportation and debris all pose challenges," in areas that were hard-hit in New York City and New Jersey.
+"Flooding, power loss, transportation and debris all pose challenges" in areas that were hard-hit in New York City and New Jersey, he said.

-Verizon Wireless and Sprint both use the same network technology.
-Neither company had any immediate comment when asked whether they have had any discussions about forging an agreement similar to the network roaming agreement forged by AT&T and T-Mobile USA.
+Verizon Wireless and Sprint use the same network technology.
+Neither company had any immediate comment on whether they have had any discussions about forging an agreement similar to the network roaming agreement forged by AT&T and T-Mobile USA.

 NO POWER TO CHARGE PHONES

-Along with spotty coverage many people in New York City were having trouble finding a power source to charge their phones because of electricity outages in large portions of the city.
+Along with spotty coverage many people in New York City were having trouble finding a power source to charge their phones because of electricity outages in large portions of the city's five boroughs.

-Verizon Wireless said it is offering free cellphone charging to customers of any operator who come into its stores in the hurricane region.
+Verizon Wireless said it is offering free cellphone charging to customers of any operator at its stores in the hurricane region.
 It is working on delivering mobile charging stations to hard-hit areas such as New York City.

-The Federal Communications Commission had said on Tuesday that about 25 percent of cell sites were out of service and it warned that wireless service could get worse before it gets better due to power outages.
+The Federal Communications Commission said on Tuesday that about 25 percent of cell sites were out of service, and it warned that wireless service could worsen before improving due to power outages.